 If you got them hooked on the introduction, this is the part where you give them all the details and convince them you’re the right person/company for the job.
 Depending on what you want to sell, this section will have different content.
-For example, an SEO manager will lay out a detailed strategy to work on on-page and off-page SEO, with the complete strategy for a 3-month period.
+For example, an SEO expert will lay out a detailed strategy to work on on-page and off-page SEO, with the complete strategy for a 3-month period.

 The focus word here is “detailed”.
 The more details you provide, the better insight the customer has for what you’re going to do.
 Perhaps more importantly, if things don’t go according to plan, this is the section you will fall back on and refer to.